clarklindev/threejourney/53-react-three-fiber-create-a-game/README.md

 - be able to control the length of the Bounds from prop
 - length should be count + 2 (number of traps + start block + end block)
 - 0.3 thick, 1.5 high walls

+### Custom collider (CuboidCollider)
+- this is for the floor so the player wont fall through the floor
+- friction on CuboidCollider for floor is set to 1 (because player will have a friction of 0)